m1maker/ngt-docs/ngt_documents/main/functions/misc/set_library_path.md

 ## remarks

-the path should contain the libraries, including dll files that engine is required. for instance, the `NVDA_client_controller_64.dll` is a library for NVDA screen reader.
+The path should contain the libraries, including DLL files that engine is required.
+For instance, the `NVDA_client_controller_64.dll` is a library for NVDA screen reader.